-All those things helped me pull through and give me an edge.
+All those things helped me pull through and gave me an edge.

 If you stack your skills, you’ll have a unique skill set that’s hard for others to replicate.
-Due to skill stacking, I don’t fear losing out.
-I truly hope that you take something away from my experiences.
+Thanks to skill stacking, I fear less on losing out.
+Am I fearless?
+Hell no. I just fear a bit less.